 Certain "thought experiments" magnify microscopic quantum uncertainty to macroscopic levels.
 Perhaps the most famous is Schrödinger's Cat.
 Perhaps the most common are simple Geiger counters, which record the spontaneous radioactive decay of unstable atoms, much of it driven by cosmic radiation, a major source of genetic variation that drives natural selection.

-None of these totally random events interferes in any significant way with adequate determinism in the macroscopic world.
+None of these totally random events interferes in any significant way with the adequate determinism of the macroscopic world.

-But these random events drive the creation of new species and we can show that they underlie all creativity, all actions that bring new information into the universe, whether the formation of stars and galaxies or the writing of a new play.
+But it is random events that drive the creation of new species in biology and we can show that they underlie all creativity, all actions that bring new information into the universe, whether the formation of stars and galaxies or the writing of a new play.